Skip to main content

 What is React?

 If that didn't make any sense, don't worry!
 I still don't even fully understand what that means.
-The use cases of React, as well as what exactly React is, is something you'll understand the answer to as we dive deeper into React and how to use it.
+The use cases of React, as well as what exactly React is, will hopefully be answered as we dive deeper into React and how to use it.
 For now, all you need to know is that you use React to build frontends, it's based on JavaScript, and that it makes our lives A LOT easier.

 Why use frameworks and libraries at all?

 The biggest reason to use frameworks like React is to make your life as a developer easier.
-Frameworks tend to address a common set of concerns that "vanilla" HTML/CSS/JavaScript has, but each framework addresses them in their own unique way and has its own philosophy.
+Frameworks tend to address a common set of concerns that "vanilla" HTML/CSS/JavaScript have, but each framework addresses them in its own unique way and has its own philosophy.

 One of the biggest advantages to using a framework tends to be reusability.
 For example, every time you create a new page in your website, you have to copy paste in the same code for your navbar into each file, and if you want to make a small tweak to it, it has be repeated many times, once in each of your files.
 Frameworks help alleviate this problem, and many more related to data management, rendering, and the logic associated with different parts of our website.